IlyaKotomin/IlyaKotomin/README.md

 # About Me

-Hey there! 👋 I'm Ilya Kotomin, a .NET full stack developer with a passion for creating mods for games.
+Hey there! 👋 I'm Ilya Kotomin, a .NET full stack developer with a passion for creating web apps and mods for games.

 ## Skills